lazzarello/transcriber/README.md

 The transcriber depends on streaming audio from a microphone.
 It does not work on recorded files.

+## Architecture

+See [Transcriber architecture.pdf](Transcriber architecture.pdf) for the first draft of the architecture.

 ## Sending messages to the container

 The client is a UI using the curses terminal UI library, it sends messages to the container over the socket.